upeshp/MS4_KeepRolling/README.md

 - Although I believe the search feature is more likely to be used for this type of site, filtering/sorting options could be included on the product listing pages, i.e. sorting by rating/price, for better user experience.
 - More product categories, for example accessories.
 - More tailored toast messages.
-- For courses products, it is not neccesary to include a quantiy selector, as there isn't a need to buy more than 1 online course, so this can be removed from the courses products.
+- For courses products, it is not necessary to include a quantity selector, as there isn't a need to buy more than 1 online course, so this can be removed from the courses products.
 - See unresolved bugs section in [Testing](https://github.com/upeshp/MS4_KeepRolling/blob/master/TESTING.md) for further features left to implement.

 ## Technologies Used